simple-crypto/simple-website/organization.md

 * <strong><em>Step 3.</em></strong> The scientific council reviews the proposed developments and establishes a priority list with potential developers.
 The report is updated based on this feedack.
-* <strong><em>Step 4.</em></strong> Developers are contacted following the priority list and projects are launched for one year.
+* <strong><em>Step 4.</em></strong> Developers are contacted following the priority list and open source projects are launched for one year given the budget constraints.
+The two main criteria driving the selection of the projects are:
+* Their scientific maturity (i.e., the existence of a theortical background to back them up or convincing proofs-of-concept from the academic literature).
+* Their mid/long-term relevance of the developements for industrial applications.

 **Lifetime of the association's projects**